cristobalwee/WhosIn/README.md

 # WhosIn
 These are the instructions to set up your raspberry pi in order to work with the Who's In? app on your iPhone.
+Contributions are more than welcome! (i.e. if you know anything about parallel programming in python don't hesitate to try to make this more efficient, it has its flaws)

 *** NOTE: while it isn't strictly necessary to have a Raspberry Pi for this to work, you must have a bluetooth enabled computer that can act as a server - I just use a pi because they're easier to work with. ***